I may receive a commission if you make a purchase through links in this post.

 That’s where prayer comes in.
 If you wish your husband to grow spiritually or in any other way, focus on prayer.
 Often, while doing this, I’ve realized that I am the one who needs to change more than my husband.
 And God can do much better work in his heart than I can ever accomplish on my own.

-7. That I will become the wife he truly needs me to be.
+7. Pray that I will become the wife he truly needs me to be.

-Ask God that the desire of your heart be to support your husband, becoming his help meet.
+Ask God that the desire of your heart be to support your husband, becoming his help meet as a Christian wife.
 Sometimes this is difficult, especially with today’s “independent woman” mentality.
 It’s easy to get wrapped up in our own agenda and forget our role as helper.
 This is something I need to work on!

 Proverbs 31:10 says, “An excellent wife who can find?
 She is far more precious than jewels.”
 I want to become this kind of wife!

-8. That we, as a couple, will be of one accord and be quick to listen, slow to speak, slow to become angry.
+8. Pray that we, as a couple, will be of one accord and be quick to listen, slow to speak, slow to become angry.

 I sat down to write this section almost immediately after a misunderstanding between my husband and I. Talk about a humbling experience!